All Episodes

 It doesn't matter.

-If it saves any money, yeah, that's fine.
+If it saves any money, that's fine.

 Even if it saves my culture, it saves my country.

-I don't that's fine.
+I don't, that's fine.

-It could save it.
+It could save me.

 Even if I pay for it.

-Yeah, I'd pay for them to go.
+I'd pay for them to go.

-Yeah, it even if it didn't save any money, I'd be happy.
+Even if it didn't save any money, I'd be happy.

 Even if it cost money, I'd be happy.